-Exco's effective income tax rate was 24.7% in fiscal 2022 compared to an effective income tax rate of 20.9% in fiscal 2021.
-The change in income tax rate is due to non-deductible start-up losses from our Castool Morocco facility, geographic distribution, and foreign tax rate differentials.
+Exco's effective income tax rate was 23.8% in fiscal 2023 compared to an effective income tax rate of 24.7% in fiscal 2022.
+The change in income tax rate is due to geographic distribution, foreign tax rate differentials and a shift in the proportion of earnings from jurisdictions with higher tax rates or minimum tax requirements.